 Installing PCManFM on Ubuntu will just take one simple command:

 Nothing can beat command-line text editors like – nano, vim etc. in terms of being lightweight.
 But if you want a graphical interface, here you go — Mousepad is a minimal text editor.
 It’s extremely lightweight and blazing fast.
 It comes with a simple customizable user interface with multiple themes.

 Mousepad supports syntax highlighting.
 So, you can also use it as a basic code editor.

-Installing Mousepad on Ubuntu
+Installing Mousepad on Ubuntu based distributions

 For installing Mousepad use the following command:

 9. GNOME Office: Office Suite